TypeFox/typir/documentation/kinds/custom-types.md

 ### Uniqueness

 Typir ensures uniqueness for custom types.
-Two custom types are identical, if their identifiers are the same (this counts for any type, not only for custom types).
+Two custom types are identical, if their identifiers are the same (this counts for any type, not only for custom types, see the [general design](../design.md) for types).
-The default implementation calculates the identifier by concatenating the values of all properties.
+The default implementation calculates the identifier by concatenating the values of all properties and therefore provides a sufficient default solution.
+Nevertheless, it is possible to customize the calculation of identifiers (`calculateTypeIdentifier`), e.g. to improve their readability.

 ### Circular dependencies